 To make this recipe with fresh chicken, poach two boneless, skinless chicken breast halves in the broth mixture for 10 minutes before adding vegetables.
 Remove and let cool, then shred.
 Recombine in the pot with the vegetables and continue as directed.

-To make vegetarian tortilla soup, substitute a cup or two of cooked black or pinto beans for the chicken.
+To make vegetarian tortilla soup, substitute a cup or two of cooked black or pinto beans for the chicken and vegetable stock for chicken stock.

 Other vegetables you might like in this are green beans, cabbage, and corn.